 My books have been a finalist for the Book of the Year for Children Award by the Canadian Library Association, the John Spray Mystery Award (Canadian Children's Book Centre), British Columbia’s Red Cedar Award, Alberta’s Rocky Mountain Book Award, Saskatchewan’s Diamond Willow Award, Manitoba’s Young Readers' Choice Award, and numerous Atlantic Canada Hackmatack Children's Choice Book Awards.
 My work is also included in the New York Public Library's Top 100 Children's Books, the Association of Canadian Publishers' Top Grade Canlit for Classrooms, Best Books of Exceptional Calibre by the Canadian Children's Book Centre, Best of Books by Horn Book, the Junior Library Guild Premier Selection and the Notable Books List by the American Library Association.

-My initial bucket list included having an astronaut autograph my first book about rockets.
-Having accomplished that feat, I've now added new items to my bucket list such as having my stories translated into many different languages, seeing my work performed on stage or on screen, and meeting a published young writer whom I helped inspire during one of my book tours or presentations.
+My initial wish list included having an astronaut autograph my first book about rockets.
+That done, I've added new items to my wish list such as having my stories translated into many different languages (right now, some are available in English, French, Russian, Turkish and Slovian), seeing my work performed on stage or on screen, and meeting a published young writer whom I helped inspire during one of my book tours or presentations.
 That would be awesome!

 Born and raised in Alberta, I completed a degree in political science and psychology from the University of Calgary.
 I then moved to Halifax to study at the Nova Scotia College of Art and Design.
 Upon graduation with a fine arts degree, I later completed a graduate degree in public administration from Dalhousie University.
 I now reside in downtown Halifax surrounded by shipyards, fog and historic cemeteries where I write full time.